-Join Matt Bailey for an in-depth discussion in this video Caveman analytics, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Caveman analytics, part of Learning Web Analytics.

 Now, in beginning to look at the concepts, that a company analytics. …One of the important concepts, to look at, is what I like to call Caveman Analytics. …You see we covered this earlier, but I want to delve much more into it. …Because so many organizations are trapped, in what I call Caveman Analytics. …And that is they generate these reports that talk about page views, Hits, top …pages, monthly visitors, and time on site.…